Earthquakes on May 7, 2026

 35.5 km---✓ ReviewedUSGS →

-At 17:46 UTC on May 7, 2026, a magnitude 2.5 tremor occurred 3 km SSW of Pāhala, Hawaii.
+Seismographs logged a magnitude 2.5 earthquake 3 km SSW of Pāhala, Hawaii with origin time 17:46 UTC on May 7, 2026.
 In the 72 hours after this event, the USGS recorded 3 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 The hypocenter lay at 35.5 km, placing this in the shallow crustal category.
-Coordinates: 19.173°, -155.486°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 19.173°N, -155.486°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07